apache/maven-site/content/markdown/tools/mvnup.md

 The tool allows you to update all or only certain parts of your Build POM.
 In most cases you want it to check / update all parts, but you can also restrict it to the following:

-- model: Only parts effecting the model version, for example XML elements of the `pom.xml`.
+- model: Only fixes parts effecting the model version, for example XML elements of the `pom.xml`.
-- plugins: Only plugins and plugin management is updated.
+- plugins: Only plugin and plugin management section are updated.
+- inference: Remove duplicate dependency and plugin information.

 ## More arguments